TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### TurnOffWMCompositor

+Disable the current Window Manager's compositing on linux.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.

 Default value: 0

 ### UpdateCheckEnable

+When enabled, the game checks for online updates.
+Currently unused since early 2012.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.